Sydney’s Best Day Trip: Katoomba & the Blue Mountains, Australia

 So great to see Robin, too!

-A Day Trip from Sydney to the Blue Mountains
+DIY Day Trip to the Blue Mountains from Sydney

 The next morning, Angela and I hit the road for the drive out to Katoomba and Blue Mountains National Park.